dylanized/drupal-docker/README.md

 Change the local path as needed.

+### Step 4 (Alternate) - Launch a Fresh Drupal Container

 To launch an untouched version of Drupal for debugging purposes, omit the `-v` volume sharing:

 `docker run --name drupal8 --link mariadb:mysql -p 80:80 -d drupal:latest`

+During the install process, be sure to set the database host to `mysql`.

 ### Step 5 - View the Drupal Site